DevExpress-Examples/reporting-vue-integrate-web-document-viewer/Readme.md

-# How to use the Web Document Viewer in JavaScript with Vue JavaScript Framework
+# How to use the Web Document Viewer in JavaScript with the Vue JavaScript Framework

 This example consists of two parts: